Acroterion

-An acroterion, acroterium, or akroteria is an architectural ornament placed on a flat pedestal called the acroter or plinth, and mounted at the apex or corner of the pediment of a building in the classical style.
+An acroterion or acroterium (pl. akroteria) is an architectural ornament placed on a flat pedestal, the acroter or plinth, and mounted at the apex or corner of the pediment of a building in the classical style.
 An acroterion placed at the outer angles of the pediment is an acroterion angularium (angulārium means ‘at the corners’).

 The acroterion may take a wide variety of forms, such as a statue, tripod, disc, urn, palmette or some other sculpted feature.
 Acroteria are also found in Gothic architecture.
 They are sometimes incorporated into furniture designs.